railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 Delegate your Tasks
 -------------------

-To delegate a task to another user, you can just change the person responsible for that task.
+To delegate a task to another user, you can just change the person Assigned to for that task.
 However, the system does not help you track tasks that you have delegated, such as monitoring of work done, if you do it this way.

 .. figure::  images/service_task_delegate.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Form for Delegating a Task to Another User*